EGA-archive/LocalEGA/CONTRIBUTING.md

 ## Highlevel overview of how we work

 ### Github projects

-We use github projects in the EGA-Archive to manage our work
+We use github projects in the EGA-Archive to manage our work.

 ### How we use issues

 Issues are the central area for all work.

 ### Standups

 Every day at 10:30 we have standups in Zoom meeting: <id>

 ### Sprint Reviews and Planning

 Approximately every 2 weeks we have sprint reviews and then also a sprint planning meeting.